roboticaml/roboticaml.github.io/posts/access-services.md

 ### Avatar Sign Language Translation
 We offer accurate broadcast-quality in-vision British Sign Language translation for pre-recorded video content.

-Our avatar-based sign language transliteration service is powered by Robotica's [AVComprehend](avcomprehend){:target="_blank"} platform and Niki virtual translator [link to a segment of our elevator pitch video showing Niki cueing speech] from our partner, Kara Technologies.
+Our avatar-based sign language interpretation service is powered by Robotica's [AVComprehend](avcomprehend){:target="_blank"} platform and Niki virtual translator [link to a segment of our elevator pitch video showing Niki cueing speech] from our partner, Kara Technologies.

 ### Human Sign Language Translation